 Cellar spiders are harmless and usually only bite their prey, not humans.
 If you are bitten by a cellar spider, treat it like any other itchy spider bite:

-Crevice weaving spiders make webs in small places such as wall crevices, porches, and eaves.
+Crevice weavers make webs in small places such as wall crevices, porches, and eaves.
 People often mistake them for brown recluse spiders, but brown recluses (a much more dangerous spider) do not live in Utah.
-Contact a pest control company to treat for crevice weaving spiders and other spider species.
+Contact a pest control company to eliminate crevice weavers and other spider species.
 To prevent this type of spider from moving in, follow these guidelines:

 - Frequently clean out crawl spaces, crevices, and other small, dark places where they like to hide